lyndskg/passion-projects/README.md

 #### <ins>Tools for programmers</ins>
 1. [homerebrewer](https://github.com/lyndskg/homerebrewer)
 2. [CodeCompare](https://github.com/lyndskg/CodeCompare)
+    - Programming language comparators and pros/cons lists and venn diagrams and visualizations for features such as difficulty to learn, best usages, assess whether it’s worth learning and how long it’ll take to assist user in reaching user’s goals (and if so, generates timeline/gameplan/roadmap/study guide/bootcamp based on EV of effort required to be able to assist)
 42. [coders-block](https://github.com/lyndskg/coders-block)
   - Generate list of suggested coding projects based on and separated by user-inputted interests using ML
 44. [optimal-tech-stack](https://github.com/lyndskg/coders-block)